MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 ### To implement the warn, justify, or block pop-up messages for specific labels:

 To implement the pop-up messages for specific labels, you must know the label ID for those labels.
-The label ID value is displayed on the **Label** blade, when you view or configure the Azure Information Protection policy in the Azure portal.
+The label ID value is displayed on the **Label** pane, when you view or configure the Azure Information Protection policy in the Azure portal.
 For files that have labels applied, you can also run the [Get-AIPFileStatus](/powershell/module/azureinformationprotection/get-aipfilestatus) PowerShell cmdlet to identify the label ID (MainLabelId or SubLabelId).
 When a label has sublabels, always specify the ID of just a sublabel and not the parent label.

 Create one or more of the following advanced client settings with the following keys.
 For the values, specify one or more labels by their IDs, each one separated by a comma.